nullcopy/coldnoise.net/content/posts/2025/how-to-buy-zcash/index.md

 {{< img src="screenshots/04-USDC-received.png" alt="zkP2P balance screen" caption="Your USDC balance is now available to send" >}}

+16) **Important**: While on the "Send" tab, look for your wallet address (starts with "0x").
+Copy this address - you'll need it in Step 2 as your refund address.
+It's displayed near the top of the screen, usually next to a copy button.

 ## Step 2: Convert USDC to ZEC via Zashi's Swap Feature

-Now that you have USDC on the Base blockchain, you'll use Zashi's built-in swap functionality to convert it to Zcash (ZEC).
-Zashi uses NEAR-intents to facilitate decentralized, trust-minimized swaps while maintaining privacy.
-The ZEC you receive will be deposited directly into a shielded address in your Zashi wallet.
+Now that you have USDC, you'll use Zashi's built-in swap feature to convert it to Zcash (ZEC).
+This swap happens without any company in the middle.
+The ZEC you receive will go into a "shielded address" (a private address that hides your transaction details).

 ### Set Up the Swap